 Ceramics stand out as the most prominent, offering products for both society and industrial use.
 Ceramic production is widespread in regions like Bac Giang, Bac Ninh, Quang Binh, Dong Nai, Dong Thap, and Bat Trang village in Hanoi, along with Cham ceramics.
 Silk weaving, which started early in Vietnam, is most famous in villages like Van Phuc (Ha Dong) and Phuong Tanh – Truc Ninh (Nam Dinh).

-9.Major festivals of Vietnam
+9.Major festivals & celebrations

 Festivals are key culture in all activities in Vietnam.
 They bring peace to the hearts and minds of the Vietnamese people, relieve daily stresses, and reconnect them with nature and their homeland.
 As an agricultural country, most Vietnamese festivals take place during “leisure times” in spring and autumn.
 There are also national festivals celebrated by all Vietnamese, such as Lunar New Year (Tet Nguyen Dan), the July Full-Moon, the August Full-Moon, and the Hung Kings Festival.